Victory Smiles

 Keep reading to learn more.

-How Nail Biting Affects Teeth
+How Nail Biting Affects Teeth?

 Teeth are designed to bite food, not nails!
 Repeatedly chewing on or biting your nails wears down tooth enamel.
 The damaged enamel increases tooth sensitivity, but can also lead to cracks and chips over time.
 Simply put, biting your nails damages your teeth.